 - Simple sharing.
 It is easier to share Office Online documents as there is a Share button available in the upper right-hand corner

 - Quick Editing.
-Great option when you want to make quick changes to the document – files open up quicker than using the installed version of the software
+A great option when you want to make quick changes to the document – files open up quicker than using the installed version of the software

 - AutoSave.
 Office Online does not have a Save button – all changes are autosaved.
 So if you make a change and then close the browser – no worries – all changes are saved automatically.

-- Does not require MS Office to be installed on PC to work.
-Since Office Online does not require Word, Excel or PowerPoint to be installed on the computer – this option is great when you need to access files in SharePoint and OneDrive from computer that does not happen to have this software installed (i.e. connecting remotely from hotel’s computer)
+- It does not require MS Office to be installed on PC to work.
+Since Office Online does not require Word, Excel or PowerPoint to be installed on the computer – this option is great when you need to access files in SharePoint and OneDrive from the computer that does not happen to have this software installed (i.e., connecting remotely from hotel’s computer)

 Limitations of opening and editing documents in the browser

-- Only works in SharePoint and OneDrive.
-In order to open and edit MS Office documents in the browser (using Office Online) the documents have to reside in either SharePoint or OneDrive.
+- It only works in SharePoint and OneDrive.
+To open and edit MS Office documents in the browser (using Office Online), the documents have to reside in either SharePoint or OneDrive.
 They cannot reside on a computer or file share (network drive).
 This is by design, not so much of a limitation, but you would be surprised how many users question this.

 - Limited functionality.
-Word Online, Excel Online and PowerPoint Online are not fully-installed applications on your PC.
+Word Online, Excel Online, and PowerPoint Online are not fully-installed applications on your PC.
 They are stripped-down (lite) versions of the corresponding desktop applications and do not have the full functionality you have on your PC.
-As such, they are meant for “lite” editing, and are not meant as a replacement for the desktop software.
+As such, they are meant for “lite” editing, and are not intended as a replacement for the desktop software.

 - Requires conversion for older MS Office files.
 Related to the point above – if your Word, Excel, PowerPoint files have been saved using older versions of the software (i.e., Word 97 or Excel 2003), they need to be saved (converted) to the new file format (from .doc to .docx).
 If you try to edit older version of the file in the browser, you will get a conversion request message (once you click Convert, the file will be converted to the new file format on the fly (from .doc to .docx)

-- Does not support CSV files.
+- It does not support CSV files.
 In case you need to edit CSV (comma delimited or comma-separated values) file, you will need to use the desktop version of Excel.
 CSV files cannot be viewed or edited in Office online

-- Does not support password-protected files.
+- It does not support password-protected files.
 If your file has been encrypted (saved) with the password, Office Online will prompt you to open it using the desktop version of the application

 - File Size Limitation.
 If you have large files (>10MB in size), you will be prompted to open the file in the native (desktop version) of the Office.
 For example, below is a message you get when you try to open an Excel workbook larger than 10MB in size.
 Here is a Microsoft article that talks about this limitation further.